masonicboom/learning-to-program/text-analysis/readme.md

 #### 1.6.8

-that that returns an array in which each element is a pair having as the first element a word from The Count of Monte Cristo, and as the second element, the number of times that word occurs in the book; the array must be sorted from greatest number of word occurrences to least.

 Print the first 10 elements returned by the filtered_sort function.
 Note: this problem is not tested by tester.rb, but you should have no problem doing it correctly.

 #### 1.6.9